geocomPP/sdvwR/chapter.md

 raw and daunting to beginners, but it is vital to R's success.
-Access to R's source code and openness about how it works has enabled a veritable army of programmers to improve R over time and add an incredible number of extensions to its base capabilities.
-Consider for a moment that there are now more than 4000 official packages for R, allowing it to tackle almost any computational or numerical problem one could image, and many more that one could not!
+Access to R's source code and openness about how it works has enabled a veritable army of programmers to improve R over time and add an incredible number of extensions to its capabilities.
+There are now more than 4000 official packages for R, allowing it to tackle almost any computational or numerical problem one could imagine.

 Although writing R source code and creating new packages will not appeal to most R users, it inspires confidence to know that there is a strong